GeertLitjens/academic-kickstart/content/cv/grants.md

 date = 2016-04-20T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Grants and Awards"
+title = "Grants & Awards"
 subtitle = ""

 # Order that this section will appear in.